usamaasif24/digital-design-fabrication/README.md

 <p align="center"><em>Video 6: Alarm dismissal — turning off the alarm using push button</em></p>

 **Observations:** The alarm clock worked as intended.
 The time was accurate, the alarm triggered at the correct time, and the buzzer could be dismissed with a button press without touching the code.

-**What went wrong:** When everything was connected together the LCD showed random garbled characters.
-After checking all wires we found a loose connection on the I2C line.
-Re-seating it fixed the display straight away.
 ---

 ## Components Used